Fairfield General Hospital

 Fairfield General Hospital Rochdale Old Road Bury BL9 7TD

 The nearest Metrolink station is Bury, approximately 2 miles from Fairfield General Hospital.
-The easiest option is to then transfer from the Tram to a Bus as Bury Interchange where the Metrolink station is.
+The easiest option is to then transfer from the Tram to a Bus, around a 15 minute bus ride on bus services 433, 467 or 468 to/ from Bury Interchange.
 To walk to Fairfield from Bury Metrolink, click here for the walking routes.

-Visit the Car Parking page for more informnation on where to park and charges.
+Visit the Car Parking page for more information on where to park and charges.

 Taxis are permitted to drop off and collect patients and visitors at all hospital entrances and locations signed or marked as drop off/ pick up areas.